A blog raveled in randomness

 I am a study abroad student, so I am staying in London for only a semester (which started in January and will end in March).
 I will live in this wonderful city till the end of May, so I am trying to see London as much as I can.
-I have been going to lots of museums and galleries, strolling in parks, taking pictures of food (like the Asian way!) and watching a lot of performances.
+I have been going to museums and galleries, strolling in parks, taking pictures of food, and watching a lot of performances.
 Another thing I started to do was looking for bookstores.
 Not Waterstones and WHSmith, which were the only bookstores recommended to me.
 I started to look for other bookstores in London, and I have found a few of my favorites.
 I hope to visit them often and buy more books before I leave.
 Who needs new clothes?
 I need to buy books!

 1. Judd Books